 Limitations of Azure SQL PostgreSQL Integration Using Method 2 & 3

-- To ensure proper migration, you will have to keep an eye on the migration process as it may ask for your help/instructions.
+- To ensure proper migration, you must keep an eye on the process as it may ask for your help/instructions.

-- All the above methods and tools are a bit old, from the era when ETL and BigData had not gained prominence.
+- All the above methods and tools are a bit old, from when ETL and BigData had not gained prominence.

 - With the advent of cloud-based data warehouses, data pipelining solutions and advancements in network and storage technologies, some powerful and versatile tools have gained prominence.
 These modern approaches to data ingestion deliver faster implementation than traditional ETL.

 - They also let expensive technical resources focus on innovation, business intelligence and core functions rather than ETL.